DeniseSl22/Reactome_converter4_tests/README.md

 # GPML files

-No spaces, no brackets.
+No spaces, no brackets (in file names of GPMLs).
 Saved in the `GPMLs` folder.

 # Generating Turtle